HalahRaadSalih/JS-Design-Patterns/readme.md

  	- Adapter.
  	- Proxy.

- - **Behavioral Design Patterns** : 	they're concenred with the communination between objects.
+ - **Behavioral Design Patterns**: are concenred with the communination between objects.

 Examples:

  	- Iterator.
  	- Mediator.